 2. Invite the best to see the best – invite as many great journalists, bloggers and social media influencers as you know.
 Look through magazines and find out the editor’s email at the front – make contact on Twitter, Facebook and Instagram.
 You would be amazed as to how friendly and willing people are when it comes to writing about independent businesses.
 Send them a really friendly, personal and well thought out invitation – make the day out sound amazing!

-3. Time scheduling – I organized the trail for the end of March, hopefully a good spring day.
-The day will start at 10am in our shop, with artisan pastries from Thoughtful Bakery and coffees by Easy Jose.
-Every minute and hour of the day is planned till 4pm, for all the visits as well as time for refreshments, loo stops, interviews, questions etc. Timing and timetabling is important – there is a lot to achieve, no one business can hog all the limelight, the day is about community.
+3. Time scheduling – I organized the trail for the end of March, a good spring day.
+The day started at 10am in our shop, with artisan pastries from Thoughtful Bakery and coffees by Easy Jose.
+Every minute and hour of the day was planned till 5pm, for all the visits as well as time for refreshments, loo stops, interviews, questions, podcasts note taking etc. Timing and timetabling is important – there is a lot to achieve and journalists will need to get trains-buses home or head for the car parks at a certain time.
+You cannot achieve miracles - so everyone needs to be flexible and reasonable.

 6. Goodie bags– the purpose of the take away goodie bags is to say thank-you at the end to all the people who came on the media trail.
 The gifts do not have to be expensive or fancy, they can be a jar of homemade jam, locally made soaps, or fudge or chocolate, maybe a box of tea or coffee beans, hand made candles – in fact anything artisan that would provide a suitable local souvenir of the day.